freeCodeCamp/freeCodeCamp/README.md

 The general platform status for all our applications is available at [`status.freecodecamp.org`](https://status.freecodecamp.org).
 The build and deployment status for the code is available in [our DevOps Guide](/docs/devops.md).

+### Vidhis Testing purpose

+This is for the general testing to check output

 ### License

 Copyright © 2019 freeCodeCamp.org